MicrosoftDocs/bot-docs/articles/nodejs/handle-conversation-events.md

 ## Add a first-run dialog

-Neither the **conversationUpdate** nor the **contactRelationUpdate** event are supported by all channels.
-See the documentation for each channel to determine whether the channel provides these events.
-A more universal way to greet a user who joins a conversation is to add a first-run dialog.
+Since the **conversationUpdate** and the **contactRelationUpdate** event are not supported by all channels, a universal way to greet a user who joins a conversation is to add a first-run dialog.

-In the following example we’ve added a function that triggers the dialog anytime we’ve never seen a user before.
+In the following example we’ve added a function that triggers the dialog any time we’ve never seen a user before.
 You can customize the way an action is triggered by providing an [onFindAction][onFindAction] handler for your action.

 [!include[first-run sample Node.js](~/includes/snippet-code-node-first-run-dialog-1.md)]